petersilva/drobo-utils/README.txt

 downside of larger LUNS has to do with startup time, and the time to perform a file system check.

-Under Linux unfortunately, If you have a first generation Drobo, you should limit the volume size to 2 TiB[#gen12TiB]_.
+Under Linux unfortunately, with a first generation Drobo, one should limit the volume size to 2 TiB[#gen12TiB]_.
 It is hoped, but not confirmed, that later products support LUNS larger than 2 TiB on Linux.
 Drobom view therefore limits lunsize to 2 TiB for the moment.
-The command line interface can be used to create larger LUNS, at your own risk...
+The command line interface can be used to create larger LUNS, they just might not work.

 ON LUNSIZES >= 2TB:
  -- On older distributions, there are a couple of gotchas related to